Dishwasher Not Draining Repair Cost: What to Expect (2026)

 The age threshold.
 Fixr recommends replacing if the unit is 8-10+ years old, regardless of repair cost.
 Parts get harder to source for older models, and labor costs go up when techs have to work around discontinued components.

 The frequency test.
 If the same dishwasher has needed 2+ repairs in the past year, the unit is dying.
-Fixing the drain today will not prevent a motor failure next month.
+Fixing the drain today won’t prevent a motor failure next month.

 A $200-$300 pump replacement on a 5-year-old dishwasher is almost always worth it.
-The same repair on a 9-year-old unit is not.
+The same repair on a 9-year-old unit isn’t.
 Put that money toward a new machine instead.

 Replacement costs.
 A new entry-level dishwasher runs $400-$700, plus $100-$300 for professional installation (Fixr 2026 data).
-If you are replacing, check Energy Star dishwasher ratings to save on water and energy costs.
+If you’re replacing, check Energy Star dishwasher ratings to save on water and energy costs.

 How to Save on Dishwasher Drain Repair